Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: Simulation Results

-The requirement for the net positive hip work comes from the \emph{steady state condition}, where the net work done on the system must be zero\footnote[7]{\,Asymmetric or period-2 gaits are not considered.}.
+The requirement for the net positive hip work comes from the \emph{steady state condition}, where the net work done on the system must be zero{ \footnote{\,Asymmetric or period-2 gaits are not considered.}.
 Otherwise the body would accelerate or decelerate.
-Following this, we see that the energy injected by the hip actuator is equal to the energy absorbed by the leg in \cref{fig:WorkDistribution}i.
-The leg produces positive work via the spring (\labelcref{fig:WorkDistribution}a) and negative work through both the spring and damper (\labelcref{fig:WorkDistribution}d), which results in a net negative work (\labelcref{fig:WorkDistribution}g).
-The contribution of the leg spring to the overall energy removal is relatively small and amounts to less than \SI{5}{\percent} (\labelcref{fig:Kinetics}g-i).
+Following this, we see that the energy injected by the hip actuator is equal to the energy absorbed by the leg in \mcref{fig:WorkDistribution}.
+The leg produces positive work via the spring and negative work through both the spring and damper, which results in a net negative work (\multirefrange{fig:WorkDistribution}{a}{b}).
+The contribution of the leg spring to the overall energy removal is relatively small and amounts to less than \SI{5}{\percent} (\multirefrange{fig:Kinetics}{g}{i}).